 Leaving his mountain home, he encounters what appears to be a post-apocalyptic world.
 Believing the world has ended, he returns to New York City fearing the worst.

-Upon his return, Alex discovers that in fact the world has not ended, and life in Manhattan is going on as usual.
+Upon his return, Alex discovers that in fact the world has not ended, and despite the fact many of the cold-war fears of nuclear apocalypse that sent him to retreat into the wilderness in 1984, much of life in Manhattan is going on as usual.

 Co-Writer/Director: Jessica Janos